Communication

 You may override this method in a subclass.
 The standard run() method invokes the callable object passed to the object’s constructor as the target argument, if any, with sequential and keyword arguments taken from the args and kwargs arguments, respectively.

-Notification callbacks can be used in htf.communication.PluggableNotifier
+Notification callbacks can be used in htf.communication.PluggableNotifier as the

 callback.